-The Litter Robot 3 Open Air is an automatic litter box that I have been wanting to try for a very long time so I could compare it to other boxes that are on the market.
-The idea of a hooded or automatic litter box is to make your visitors wander if you even have cats when they enter your house.
-The Litter Robot 3 Open Air is ideal for cat owners and animal shelters to use for maximum efficiency and cleanliness.
+The Litter-Robot 3 Open Air is an automatic litter box that I have wanted to try for a very long time so I could compare it to other boxes on the market.
+The idea of a hooded or automatic litter box is to make your visitors wonder if you even have cats when they enter your house.
+The Litter-Robot 3 Open Air is ideal for cat owners and animal shelters to use for maximum efficiency and cleanliness.

-I would never recommend another type of hooded or automatic box for cat owners because not a single product comes close to this one which is my conclusion after using it for 15 plus cats.
+I would never recommend another hooded or automatic box for cat owners because not a single product comes close to this one, which is my conclusion after using it for 15 plus cats.
 Admittedly, it can be expensive and require some maintenance.
-I am not really an advocate for hooded boxes but this automatic box is one I would use just for the fact that as the director of a medium-sized cat rescue I am gone for long periods.
+I am not an advocate for hooded boxes, but this automatic box is one I would use just for the fact that as the director of a medium-sized cat rescue I am gone for long periods.
 You can purchase your robot from the manufacturer by clicking here, and Cuddle Cat Rescue will get 15% of all proceeds.

-The Litter Robot 3 Open Air is the absolute best litter box on the market for eliminating odor while saving time and eliminating scooping without having many of the drawbacks that are associated with having a hooded box.
-It is a huge upgrade from the Litter-Robot 2, which had bugs that were identified early in the development process.
+The Litter-Robot 3 Open Air is the absolute best litter box on the market for eliminating odor while saving time and eliminating scooping without having many of the drawbacks that are associated with having a hooded box.
+It is a massive upgrade from the Litter-Robot 2, which had bugs that were identified early in the development process.
 Every issue in the previous model is now gone.
-I like to think of this box as an exquisite piece of art rather than a box.
-The Litter Robot is not as hooded as other boxes on the market so the urine is not going to be trapped within which would dissuade use.
-The opening is rather quite large which is a nice feature to have for larger cat breeds such as the Maine Coon.
+I like to think of this new box as an exquisite piece of art rather than a box.
+The Litter-Robot is not as hooded as other boxes on the market, so the urine is not going to be trapped within, which would dissuade use.
+The opening is quite large, which is a nice feature to have for larger cat breeds such as the Maine Coon.

-I have used the Litter Robot with a large variety of cats that are vastly different in personality, age, and size.
-I have used the robot with my own cats and with my rescue cats.
-I find that even the most curious or fearful cat will take to the robot with time and minimal training as needed.
-I would avoid it in a household where you might have cats that are being bullied because it only has one entrance/exit point which is the front.
-Patience and support is invaluable when it comes to training your cat to anything new such as this litter box.
+I have used the Litter-Robot with a large variety of cats that are vastly different in personality, age, and size.
+I have used the Robot with my own cats and with my rescue cats.
+I find that even the most curious or fearful cat will take to the Robot with time and minimal training if needed.
+I would avoid it in a household where you might have cats that are being bullied because it only has one front entrance/exit point.
+Patience and support are invaluable when it comes to training your cat to anything new.

 Included In The Box: